persalys/persalys/python/doc/developer_manual/validation/validation.rst

           :align: center

       - degree : 2
       - compute Q2 : unchecked
       - sparse : checked

     - click on the Finish button

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

-    - a new model appears in the tree view

-      - Evaluate it

     - check result window :